-Once a manuscript is accepted and typeset, the corresponding author will be prompted to complete and sign a license to publish form on behalf of all authors.
+Once a manuscript is accepted and typeset, the corresponding author will be prompted via the Springer Nature platform called Open Access System Solution to complete and sign a License to Publish form on behalf of all authors.
 Failure to complete the form will result in delay of publication.